 Asphalt roof shingles have been used successfully in North American and European cold climates for over a hundred years.
-Improved application efficiency, and more importantly, enhanced long-term shingle performance can be achieved by following some of the cold weather application recommendations outlined below.
+Improved application efficiency, and more importantly, enhanced long-term shingle performance can be achieved by following cold weather application recommendations outlined below.

 - Often, apparent roof leakage is actually due to condensation of moist home air drifting up into an improperly ventilated attic, resulting in condensation.
 To prevent this, ensure that adequate ventilation is provided.